Adding a "noindex" tag to a page hides it from search engines, while leaving it public and available for visitors to access.

 The differences are listed in the table below.

-Tip: You can hide the entire site with your site's visibility settings.
+Tip: You can hide the entire site with your site's availability settings.

 - In the Home Menu, click Pages.